-Men are taking over weddings — scrutinizing seating charts, agonizing over color schemes, and vetoing bridal gowns.
+Men are taking over weddings — thinking about their stylish wedding hairstyle, scrutinizing seating charts, agonizing over color schemes, and vetoing bridal gowns.
 Midway through planning his April 2011 wedding to New York-based publicist Rhalee Hughes, 38, Yoav Perry, a tech entrepreneur, lost it.
 And there was the issue with the florist.
 Read more at: “http://www.marieclaire.com/sex-love/advice/a6097/groomzillas/

 5. Fifty shades of mistakes grooms always make